 How do you start an adventure?
-This is how I started mine, my first blog post on my free wordpress.com site.
-I took it down when I started a self-hosted blog with my own domain name. ( Read how to do that here, I know a lot more about the business of blogging these days, but the basics remain unchanged.)
-This post has been sat unpublished, ever since.
-You’ll notice I used a travel quote, a lot of noobs do that.
+I started mine with my first ever blog post on my free wordpress.com site.
+I took it down when I started a self-hosted blog with my own domain name.
+(Read how to do that here, I know a lot more about the business of blogging these days, but the basics remain unchanged.)
+That post has been sat unpublished, ever since.
+That old post is now published below.

 Not only that, I started a travel blog that now brings in money and has over 300,000 page views per month.
 Thank you for that!